Parks and Gardens in Millet

 Burn’s Creamery Garden

 Constructed and designed after the original Creamery Garden.
-This perennial garden along Hwy 2A was a project of Communities In Bloom volunteers and started with perennials donated from the community and this year will be redesigned.
+This perennial garden along Hwy 2A was a project of Communities In Bloom volunteers and started with perennials donated from the community.
 As a heritage site, the museum added a plaque to tell the story of the creamery and its garden.

 Bell Kiosk Garden